soniabrami/toddmotto.github.io/_posts/2015-12-28-stateless-react-components.md

 ### Traditional components

 Prior to v0.14.0, we would create React components using `React.createClass()` (or extending `React.Component` with ES6 Classes) and pass in an Object definition.
+This is great, _however_ many components we can create are merely template boilerplate code that's injected into another component, therefore there becomes boilerplate bloat for small reusable chunks of code.

 Taking the `Pane` component from the previous article, let's look how that looks.

 Here we use `React.createClass()`, where we have a `propTypes` property and `render` property.